-The banking sector in Kuwait remains solid, robust and unaffected by regional events, due in part to the accomplishments of organisations such as KIB.
+The banking sector in Kuwait remains solid, robust and unaffected by regional events, due in part to the accomplishments of organisations such as Kuwait International Bank (KIB).
 Its CEO, Loai Muqames, has overseen a successful growth strategy characterised by consistent profit increases and asset value, a flourishing branch network, and corporate restructuring that assisted in making it one of the country’s leading organisations.

-Second only to the oil industry in terms of economic importance (see Fig. 1), the sector has posted steady growth since the global recession of 2008 (see Fig. 2).
-Kuwaiti banks have also benefitted from high liquidity and enjoyed above average capitalisation relative to the global standards set by Basel III, with the first half of 2014 seeing Kuwait’s banking sector earn record profits that accelerated even further in the second half of 2014.
+Second only to the oil industry in terms of economic importance (see Fig 1), the banking sector has posted steady growth since the global recession of 2008 (see Fig 2).
+Kuwaiti banks have also benefitted from high liquidity and enjoyed above-average capitalisation relative to the global standards set by Basel III, with the first half of 2014 seeing Kuwait’s banks earn record profits that accelerated even further in the second half of 2014.

-The Kuwaiti banking industry, which comprises of 10 fully fledged banks, one specialised industrial bank and 12 foreign banks, have shown that they can compete in the international market, becoming highly innovative lenders that offer a diverse selection of financial products on par with international standards.
-The operating environment can be described as low-risk thanks to the country’s central bank regulatory role and conservative approach.
-Exceptionally high asset quality, steady reduction in non-performing loans, and continued profitability reflect the strength of the Kuwaiti banking sector.
+The Kuwaiti banking industry comprises 10 fully fledged banks, one specialised industrial bank and 12 foreign banks.
+These institutions have shown that they can compete in the international market, becoming highly innovative lenders that offer a diverse selection of financial products on par with international standards.
+The operating environment can be described as low risk thanks to the country’s central bank regulatory role and conservative approach, while exceptionally high asset quality, a steady reduction in non-performing loans and continued profitability reflect the strength of the Kuwaiti banking sector.

 Kuwait’s oil and non-oil revenue shares

 Source: KIB.
 Notes: 2013 figures